stan-dev/design-docs/designs/0019-variadic_odes.md

 old interfaces.
 These functions can all be written to wrap around the new interfaces so there will not be much technical debt accrued maintaining them.

+The tests for the old interfaces will remain in place though (rather than depending entirely on the testing from the new interfaces).

+In the new implementation, the old BDF/Adams integrators are configured now to adjust their timesteps based on local error of the forward sensitivity problem.
+This is true for the `integrate_ode_X` functions too since these are just wrappers around the new interfaces.

 # Drawbacks
 [drawbacks]: #drawbacks

 One drawback is that the existing ODE documentation and case studies will need to be updated to point at the new interfaces.
-The old interfaces can remain for backwards compatibility though.
+The old interfaces remain for backwards compatibility as wrappers around the new interfaces, but those interfaces wrappers come with the overhead of copying std::vectors back and forth to/from Eigen types.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives